StackVista/stackstate-docs/configure/logging/enable-logging.md

 #### Event handlers

-- Run the [StackState CLI](/setup/installation/cli-install.md) command below to list all event handlers.
+- To list all event handlers, run the [StackState CLI](/setup/installation/cli-install.md) command below.
 - Use the `id` from the command output to [enable logging](#enable-logging-for-a-check-event-handler-or-function-instance) for a specific event handler.

 {% tabs %}